-The past 20 years there has been developing in this country a phenomenon, as I call it, a reversal of roles in the conservative and the liberal church.
-When I speak of the conservative church I am not speaking of Baptist, per se, I'm speaking of those millions of American Christians who believe the Bible is the word of God, Old and New Testament, who believe in the deity [00:19:00] of the Lord Jesus Christ, and who have professed a new birth experience in relationship to God through Christ and his gospel, his death, burial, resurrection.
-As opposed to the liberal branch of Christendom, that would also pledge an allegiance to Christ, but who would not, for example, believe in the infallibility and the authority of the word of
+In the past twenty years there has been developing in this country a phenomenon, as I call it, a reversal of roles in the conservative and the liberal church.
+When I speak of the conservative church I am not speaking of Baptists per se, I am speaking of those millions of American Christians who believe the Bible is the word of God, Old and New Testaments, who believe in the deity of the Lord Jesus Christ and who have professed a new birth experience in relation to God through grace, and his Gospel is death, burial, resurrection.
+As opposed to the liberal branch of Christendom that would also pledge an allegiance to Christ but who would not for example believe in the fallibility of the authority of the word of God as we do.
+Or take a stand on Biblical issues as we do in the conservative church.
+And I would probably say personified mostly by the World Council of Churches and its American counterpart the National Council of Churches.

-God as we do, nor take a stand on biblical issues as we do in the conservative church, and I would probably say personified mostly by World Council of Churches, and its American counterpart, the National Council of Churches.
-When I came along as a youngster -- and I'm 51 now -- I was encouraged by the rabbi who received the award, as I am by Ronal Reagan and a few others who are still doing it well -- my point of view -- that we have [00:20:00] in this country, in the past 20 years, watched the conservative church that at one time was anything but committed to Zionism and to Jewish people, coming towards a commitment to the Abrahamic Covenant, coming towards an humanitarian commitment to the state of Israel, an historical commitment, and in some other areas, commitments that are very much American-centered.
-I watched that happening while simultaneously I watched liberal Christendom in this country moving more towards the PLO point of view and away from a commitment to the state of Israel and the Jewish people and their interest.
+When I came along as a youngster, I'm 51 now, I was encouraged by a rabbi who received the award, as I am, by Ronald Reagan and a few others who are doing it well, like one of you.
+That we have in this country for the past twenty years watched the conservative church that at one time was anything but committed to Zionism and to Jewish people, coming towards a commitment to the Abrahamic covenant, coming towards a humanitarian commitment to the State of Israel, an historical commitment.
+And in some other areas, commitments that are very much American-centered.
+I watched that happening, while simultaneously I watched liberal Christendom in this country moving more towards the PLO point of view and away from a commitment to the State of Israel and to Jewish people and their interests.

 I say a phenomenon because it is rather new.
-Some 10 years ago we began meeting in conservative Christian circles about how may we express our commitment to Israel?
-We've been going there for years to the land, taking pilgrimages, but how may we express [00:21:00] our commitment?
-And we began speaking publicly, and we began inquiring with various lobbying groups that were interested in the land and the state of Israel.
+Some ten years ago we began meeting in conservative Christian circles about may we express our commitment to Israel.
+We have been going for years to the land, taking pilgrimages, but how may we express our commitment.
+And we began speaking publicly, we began inquiring with various lobbying groups that were interested in the land and in the State of Israel.
+We began offering our talents, and offering what head count we might have for purposes of political persuasion.

-We began offering our talents and offering what headcount we might have for purposes of political persuasion.
-But I suppose it was not until the last five years that there has been a dialogue developing between the Jewish community and the Christian community that has brought about things like this.
-If I were to accept all the invitations to speak in synagogues that I receive now, I wouldn't have time to speak in the churches.
+I suppose it was not until the last five years that there has been a dialogue developing between the Jewish community and the Christian that has brought about things like this.
+If I were to accept all the invitation to speak in synagogues that I receive now I wouldn't have time to speak in the churches.
 I go as often as I can.
-I speak as many places as I'm able, whether Reform, or Orthodox, or Conservative.
-This is my first time with you, but I know many of you as individuals.
-[00:22:00] I believe that any meaningful and continuing relationship must be based on several premises.
-Number one, total honesty.
+I speak in as many places as I am able, whether Reform, Orthodox or Conservative.
+This is my first time with you, but I know many of your as individuals.

+I believe that any meaningful and continuing relationship must be based on several premises.
+Number one - total honesty.
 That is what the book is all about.
 It was not an attempt to sidestep issues or compromise our positions.
-What you see in the book Jerry Falwell and the Jews is what I preach at Thomas Road Church, and none of that has been said in a corner, it's been said publicly and openly, and has been, is being said, will be said permanently.
+What you see in the book "Jerry Falwell and the Jews" is what I preach at Thomas Rhode Church and none of that has been said in a corner, its been said publicly and openly and has been, and is being, and will be said permanently.